hyeyeankkim/GEOprogram/README.md

 # Web server for Transcriptome Expression Analysis
 Our platform support gene expresion analysis for biologist who ..

-# Adventage of Our Platform #
+# Adventage of Our analysis system

-# Adventage of Our Platform
+#

 # Contributors